-Amazon billing is a bit weird.
-They will charge your card on file when the item ships and not when you make the purchase.
-This means that you could place an order today, but it wouldn’t hit your card until three days later when they’re ready to ship.
-Further, large orders can be fulfilled by multiple vendors who all ship, and subsequently charge your card, at different times.
-For these reasons, we’ve created the Amazon Budget Qube.
+Amazon’s billing practices are a bit weird.
+They charge your card on file when the item ships, not when you make the purchase.
+This means that you could place an order today, but it won’t hit your card until three days later when your item ships.
+Plus, Amazon sales often ship from multiple vendors who all process, and subsequently charge your card, at different times.

 How does it work?

 Here’s how it works.
-First, open the Spend Qube you would like to spend from.
-In the menu, select “Amazon Purchase.”
-You’ll be asked to input the exact amount of the order and pre-authorize that amount.
+First, open the Spend Qube you’d like to spend from.
+From the menu, select “Amazon Purchase.”
+Then, input the exact amount of the order and pre-authorize that amount.

 Once you authorize a specific amount, you’ll see the funds immediately deducted from the qube you chose to spend from.
-The money will then be added to the Amazon Orders Qube, where it will wait for Amazon to charge your card.
+The money then transfers to the Amazon Orders Qube, where it will wait for Amazon to charge your card.

-What makes this qube different from others is you’ll be able to create multiple orders from Amazon for different amounts that will successfully go through when Amazon tries to bill at different and unknown times.
+What makes this qube different from others?
+You’ll be able to create multiple orders from Amazon for different amounts that will successfully go through when Amazon tries to bill at different and unknown times.

-Keep in mind that this feature will only work for purchases made through Amazon, and cannot be used for monthly subscriptions, such as Amazon Prime, Amazon Music, etc…
+Remember: this feature only works for purchases made through Amazon.
+It can’t be used for monthly subscriptions like Amazon Prime, Amazon Music, etc.